e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 The Project role has often other names like delivery and program management.
 There are differences noticeable but at the role level they don't matter.

 Anyway, we finally know what we want to build and how we will build it.
-It's time to figure out 'When?'.
+It's time to figure out **'When?'**.

 At this moment, Engineering is capable of giving time frames but these are notoriously unreliable.
 That's because to provide accurate timeframe, you need perspective.